First Parish Unitarian Universalist Church - 330 First Parish Rd, Scituate MA 02066

 Schedule of services

 Rev. Erin Splaine preaching.
+We will consider mercy from a community lens.

 Public Events at First Parish